Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

-If at any time during this exercise your dog appears uncomfortable, go back a step and find his comfort zone again and restart from there.
+If at any time during these exercises your dog appears uncomfortable, go back a step and find his comfort zone again and restart from there.
 Make it clear that great things happen when the collar is on but life gets boring when it is out of sight!

 How to Train a Dog to Wear a Leash for the Very First Time

 - Once your dog has accustomed to the feel of the collar on for gradually longer and longer periods of time, you can then start introducing the leash.
 As soon as you clip the leash on, give a treat, then un-clip it when your dog is done eating.
 The clipping sound becomes a cue that a treat is coming!

 - Once your dog enjoys having the leash snapped on, snap it before meal time and then unsnap it once he is done eating.

 - Snap the leash on and now call your dog to you with him dragging it and give a treat.
 Unclip the leash.

 - Snap the leash on and hold it, walk a few steps ahead and call your dog to you, give treats.